+18. Content of films
-- 18. Content of films - 1.
-In carrying out its functions, the Commission shall not make financial assistance available to any person in respect of the making, promotion, distribution, or exhibition of a film unless it is satisfied that the film has or is to have a significant New Zealand content. - 2.
-For the purposes of determining whether or not a film has or is to have a significant New Zealand content, the Commission shall have regard to the following matters: a. the subject of the film: - b. the locations at which the film was or is to be made: - c. the nationalities and places of residence of-

-(i) the authors, scriptwriters, composers, producers, directors, actors, technicians, editors, and other persons who took part or are to take part in the making of the film; and

-(ii) the persons who own or are to own the shares or capital of any company, partnership, or joint venture that is concerned with the making of the film; and

-(iii) the persons who have or are to have the copyright in the film:

-- d. the sources from which the money that was used or is to be used to make the film was or is to be derived: - to make the film: - f. any other matters that, in the opinion of the Commission, are relevant to the purposes of this Act. - 2A A film shall be deemed to have a significant New Zealand content if it is made pursuant to an agreement or arrangement entered into in respect of the film between- - a. the Government of New Zealand or the Commission; and - b. the Government of another country or relevant public authority of another country. - 3.
-In carrying out its functions, the Commission shall in relation to the content of any film have due regard to the observance of standards that are generally acceptable in the community.
+- In carrying out its functions, the Commission shall not make financial assistance available to any person in respect of the making, promotion, distribution, or exhibition of a film unless it is satisfied that the film has or is to have a significant New Zealand content. - 2.
+For the purposes of determining whether or not a film has or is to have a significant New Zealand content, the Commission shall have regard to the following matters: - a. the subject of the film: - b. the locations at which the film was or is to be made: - c. the nationalities and places of residence of- - (i) the authors, scriptwriters, composers, producers, directors, actors, technicians, editors, and other persons who took part or are to take part in the making of the film; and - (ii) the persons who own or are to own the shares or capital of any company, partnership, or joint venture that is concerned with the making of the film; and - (iii) the persons who have or are to have the copyright in the film: - d. the sources from which the money that was used or is to be used to make the film was or is to be derived: - e. the ownership and whereabouts of the equipment and technical facilities that were or are to be used to make the film: - f. any other matters that, in the opinion of the Commission, are relevant to the purposes of this Act. - 2A A film shall be deemed to have a significant New Zealand content if it is made pursuant to an agreement or arrangement entered into in respect of the film between - a. the Government of New Zealand or the Commission; and - b. the Government of another country or relevant public authority of another country. - In carrying out its functions, the Commission shall in relation to the content of any film have due regard to the observance of standards that are generally acceptable in the community.